nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 05 - Handling Ordinary Files.markdown

 ##

-13. To add the two files to an archive and compress it, execute the command-line:
+13. To add the two files to an archive and compress it, execute the command line:

 	`tar -cvf archive.tar foo.html bar.html ; gzip archive.tar`